top of page

 Below is a screenshot of the excel file I used to compute the Batting Park Factor for the entire Atlantic 10 conference.
 As you can see, it is quite involved - which is why I would recommend using the calculator linked above.

-If you were wondering, the Batting Park Factor functions similar to OPS+ and WRC+ in that every point above or below 1.00 represents one percentage point above or below the average park in the league.
+The Batting Park Factor functions similar to OPS+ and WRC+ in that every point above or below 1.00 represents one percentage point above or below the average park in the league.
 For example, Richmond’s Pitt Field actually yielded 32.7% more runs than the average Atlantic 10 ballpark.
 Thus, it is considered to be by-far the most hitter-friendly ballpark in the Atlantic-10.

 Since I will be calculating Fordham’s team OPS+, I will use their park’s .912 BPF in my calculation.
 All of the inputs in this formula were taken from the files above.
 My calculations are shown here: